Entrepreneurship Competition - Terms & Conditions

 d.
 The entrants selected to move forward to each stage will be notified by email within 10 days of the end of the relevant stage entry period.

 e.
-The decision of the Organisers at final.
+The decision of the Organisers is final.

 f.
-If you are an entrant selected to move onto the next stage you agree the Organiser may use your name, image, and town, county or region of residence for announcement and reasonable promotional purposes.
+If you are an entrant selected to move onto the next stage, you agree that the Organiser may use your name, image, and town, county or region of residence for announcement and reasonable promotional purposes.

 g.
 A list of entrants proceeding to the next stage (including surname, county/region and entry) will be available for 90 days from the relevant selection date.
 Requests must include a stamped self-addressed envelope to the Student Ventures at 7 Roselands Drive, Sedlescombe, Battle, TN33 0FQ.